CHomrighausOfficial/CHomrighausOfficial/README.md

 and practical threat detection.
 My work emphasizes reproducibility, testing, and clear threat models.

+# Degrees
+- Computer Science with an emphasis in Cyber Security
+- Mathematics with an emphasis in Computer Science

 ## Featured Projects
 - VPN from Scratch — encrypted tunneling & performance evaluation
 - Network Intrusion Detection System — packet analysis & alerting